Dollar rises on ECB, SNB rate-cut expectations

 Most analysts anticipate the Federal Reserve will raise U.S. interest rates next month, strengthening the dollar, while the ECB and SNB are expected to announce further easing.

-For the week, the dollar is up more than 1.1 percent against the Swiss franc CHF=, having touched a five-year high against the safe-haven currency on Friday.
+For the week, the dollar is up more than 1.1 percent against the Swiss franc, having touched a five-year high against the safe-haven currency on Friday.
 It was the second straight week of 1 percent gains for the dollar against the franc, having risen nearly 1.2 percent last week.

 The single currency is down 3.7 percent versus the dollar so far this month as markets anticipate the ECB announcing a loosening of monetary policy at its Dec.
 3 meeting.